-The effectiveness of this TAMP will be measured and monitored on the basis of annual strategic Council indicators as follows: The degree to which the required cash flows identified in this asset management plan are incorporated into Council's long-term financial planning process and works planning;
+The effectiveness of this TAMP will be measured and monitored on the basis of annual strategic Council indicators as follows:

-- The performance of Council against the Strategic Levels of Service documented in this TAMP.
-Measuring the target levels and actual achievement levels; - · The degree to which detailed works programs, budgets, business plans and organisational structures take into account the trends provided by the TAMP; - · Performance against the Asset Management Ratios; - The level of execution of the identified actions in the plan.
+- The degree to which the required cash flows identified in this asset management plan are incorporated into Council's long-term financial planning process and works planning; - The performance of Council against the Strategic Levels of Service documented in this TAMP.
+Measuring the target levels and actual achievement levels; - The degree to which detailed works programs, budgets, business plans and organisational structures take into account the trends provided by the TAMP; - Performance against the Asset Management Ratios; - The level of execution of the identified actions in the plan.

-TASK RESPONSIBLE IMPROVEMENT TYPE IMPROVEMENT ITEMS SERVICE UNIT TIMELINE Business Process Determine the location of all private roads Engineering Services Dec-22 within the urban growth zone, with the intention Legal Services to transfer ownership to Council, using the Statutory Planning Land Transfer Act Update AMS to accommodate changes to Engineering Services Dec-23 Vicmap transport datasets to improve Victorian Grants Commission reporting Engineering Services Dec-21 Data Management Improve information in AMS for transport assets based on Pathway and Cycling Plan gap analysis review Review of all Memorandum of Understanding Engineering Services Dec-21 (MOU) and declarations with neighbouring Operations Councils and other road authorities Data Management Improve AMS with current traffic count data to Engineering Services Jun-22 improve renewal and transport planning Data Management Undertake a review of all paper roads within Engineering Services Dec-22 the municipality Operations
+TASK NO IMPROVEMENT TYPE IMPROVEMENT ITEMS RESPONSIBLE SERVICE UNIT TIMELINE 1 Business Process Determine the location of all private roads within the urban growth zone, with the intention to transfer ownership to Council, using the Land Transfer Act Engineering Services Legal Services Statutory Planning Dec-22 2 Business Process Update AMS to accommodate changes to Vicmap transport datasets to improve Victorian Grants Commission reporting Engineering Services Dec-23 3 Data Management Improve information in AMS for transport assets based on Pathway and Cycling Plan gap analysis review Engineering Services Dec-21 4 Data Management Review of all Memorandum of Understanding (MOU) and declarations with neighbouring Councils and other road authorities Engineering Services Operations Dec-21 5 Data Management Improve AMS with current traffic count data to improve renewal and transport planning Engineering Services Jun-22 6 Data Management Undertake a review of all paper roads within the municipality Engineering Services Operations Dec-22